jcuga/basic-chat/README.md

 * `-clientJs` specifies where the `./static/golongpoll-client.js` file is located for serving via HTTP as a static file.
 This needs to be the location of the file *relative to where the executable is run from*.
 * `-saveChatsTo` is the filename to persist chats to.
 This way chat history is preserved across server restarts.
 * `-accounts` is a comma delimited list of `username:password` accounts.
 Only these users will be allowed to chat.
-* `-historySize` is the number of chats to retain, defaults to 2500.
+* `-historySize` is the number of chats to retain per chat room, defaults to 250.
 This history is present entirely in-memory as well as persisted to disk.

 Note: to add a user, simply restart with an updated `-accounts` param.